Henchman-21/Henchman-21/README.md

-This is a repo tracking the configuration of my home media stack.
-This project is divided into two sections, HomeServices and MediaStack.
+This is a repo tracking the configuration of my HomeLab stack.
+This project is divided into 3 sections, HomeServices, MediaStack and Infrastructure